View the exciting projects and latest news.Read more now

 Image: Tabea Rude Aluma, Photo Credit Michael Goldrei.
 Tabea is the Dynamic Objects Conservator at the Wien Museum, (Vienna Clock Museum, Austria) and looks after a collection of around 4,000 clocks.

-Head of School of Conservation and Science tutor
+Head of School of Conservation

 David is a book and paper conservation specialist who has tutored more than a generation of book conservators since he began as a tutor in book conservation at West Dean College in 1988.
 He has taught science for conservators in the UK, USA and Europe, established the analytical laboratory at West Dean College in 2007 and has been the college's science tutor for twenty five years.